-Crowdfunding is the practice of funding a project or new venture by raising money from a large number of individuals.
-These days, it is generally done through online platforms, such as Kickstarter, Indiegogo, GoFundMe, and YouCaring.
-Basically, “organizers” will put together a pitch for a new product (such as, an innovative product not currently on the market, or a creative endeavor, like a film or literary journal) and submit it to the online platform.
-Once launched on the online platform, people can fund the project in exchange for rewards such as the product at a discounted prize or a special viewing of the movie.
-These crowdfunding sites are also used to support worthy causes such as contributing toward someone’s funeral or medical costs.
+Crowdfunding is the practice of funding a project or new idea or business by raising money from a large number of people.
+These days, it is often done through online platforms, such as Kickstarter, Indiegogo, GoFundMe, and YouCaring.
+“Organizers” will pitch a new product or creative project and submit it to the online platform.
+People can then fund it for rewards such as the product at a lower price or a special preview of the creative project (such as a movie).
+These crowdfunding sites can also be used to help people in need, such as raise money to pay for funeral or medical bills.

 Tips on Evaluating Crowdfunding Campaigns